Introduction

 Section 1: Initial Assessment

-1. Check the Battery: The most common reason for a camera not turning on is a depleted or faulty battery.
-Begin by ensuring that the battery is properly inserted into the camera and fully charged.
+Check the Battery: The most common reason for a camera not turning on is a depleted or faulty battery.
+Begin by checking the camera to confirm that the battery has been correctly inserted and that it has reached full charge level.
 If possible, try using a different battery to rule out a battery-related issue.

 Section 2: Troubleshooting Steps